AlejandroFraga/simple-pygame/README.md

 # Simple [Pygame][pygame]

-This is the base for a rpg game created in python with pygame: A cross-platform set of Python modules designed for writing video games.
+This is the base for a 2D action-adventure game like [The Legend of Zelda](https://en.wikipedia.org/wiki/The_Legend_of_Zelda_(video_game)) created in python with pygame: A cross-platform set of Python modules designed for writing video games.

 ## Table of contents